For Engineering Related Questions

 1:00 pm - 4:00 pm

-The Engineering Department is charged with the task of safeguarding life, health, property, and public welfare through review, design, bid and construction of public improvement projects constructed on City property and within the City’s right-of-way.
+Engineering is charged with the task of safeguarding life, health, property, and public welfare through review, design, bid and construction of public improvement projects constructed on City property and within the City’s right-of-way.

 For a list of current projects, Click Here